DataSF/datasf.github.io/blog/_posts/2016-11-15-new-data-on-the-block-1--library-usage-data.md

     author_link: 'https://www.flickr.com/photos/jasonunbound/'
     license: CC BY-NC 2.0
     license_link: 'https://creativecommons.org/licenses/by-nc/2.0/'
-description: 'This is the first in a series of posts in which we highlight recently published data to the open data portal.
+description: 'New year, new feature!
+This is the first in a series of posts in which we highlight recently published data to the open data portal.
 First up, library data!'
 date: 2016-11-16 00:00:00
 categories:
   - blog